feos-org/feos/docs/recipes/index.md

 # Recipes

 This section contains short code snippets for specific, commonly used tasks.
-If you are looking for examples with explanations, see the [examples](/examples/index).
+If you are looking for tutorials with explanations, see the [tutorials](/tutorials/index).

 ## Plots